SoCSTech/CMP9137-Advanced-Machine-Learning/README.md

 2. Extract the downloaded Zip file.
 3. Inside the extracted folder is a folder entitled 'CMP9137 Advanced Machine Learning' which contains the .devcontainer folder.
 Move 'CMP9137 Advanced Machine Learning' to wherever you like, this will be your working directory for this module.
 4. Make sure Docker Desktop is running.
 You can minimise the window.
-5. Open VS Code, go to File -> Open Folder, and select your 'CMP9137 Advanced Machine Learning' folder.
+5. Open VS Code, go to File -> Open Folder, and select your 'CMP9137 Advanced Machine Learning folder.
 6. Click the 'Reopen in container' pop up in the bottom right corner of your VS Code window.
 If you do not see this pop up, press F1, and type 'Reopen in Container', and click on the 'Dev Containers: Reopen in Container' command.
 7. The Docker image will now be downloaded, and the container will be started.
 You can click 'show log' in the bottom right corner to see what is going on.
 8. Your docker container is now running!
 Within this VS Code window, you can now run workshop or assignment material exactly the same as in the computing labs.